Skip to main content

 Jillian D'Angelo

-Jill graduated from the accelerated bachelor’s to master’s program in Speech Language Pathology, at the University of Rhode Island in 2017.
-She joined the ACP team in 2020 as a Speech Language Pathologist in the Warwick, RI center, and is now Director of Speech Language Pathology across RI, MA, VT, NH and CT.
+Jill graduated from the accelerated bachelor’s to master’s program in Speech-Language Pathology at the University of Rhode Island in 2017.
+She joined the ACP team in 2020 as a Speech-Language Pathologist in the Warwick, RI center, and is now Director of Speech-Language Pathology across our insurance-funded Speech Therapy services.
 Jill is licensed in RI and MA and provides direct care to clients in addition to leading the team of SLP providers.
 She is passionate about clients accessing high-quality care to support their development in all areas.

 Madison Caffrey